-Developed by EXPO CHICAGO and Independent Curators International (ICI), the Curatorial Forum offers a group of mid-career and established curators, working independently or with an institutional affiliation, the opportunity to engage with their peers and explore significant issues relating to curating, programming, institution-building and audience engagement.
-Featuring a series of sessions focused on critical questions relevant to contemporary practice and context, the Curatorial Forum is led by internationally recognized leaders in the field.
-Participation in the Curatorial Forum is by invitation only.
+The Curatorial Forum offers a group of mid-career and established curators, working independently or with an institutional affiliation, the opportunity to engage with their peers and explore urgent issues related to curating, programming, institution-building and audience engagement.
+Presented in partnership with Independent Curators International (ICI), this invitation-only program features closed-door sessions focusing on questions critical to contemporary curatorial practice and facilitated by leaders with international recognition in the field.

 INDEPENDENT CURATORS INTERNATIONAL